-We represent high quality lines of precision sintering furnaces for Y-Zirconium and Dental Ceramics from Whip Mix and Dekema.
+We represent high quality lines of precision sintering furnaces for Zirconium and Dental Ceramics from Dekema.

-These high performance, high perfromance furnaces utilize locally sourced parts, feature innovative technology and a unique control system that provides an output of up to 200 units per batch and are available in different sizes and capacities to address the various needs of dental labs, milling centes and practices.
+These high-performance furnaces feature innovative technology and a unique control system that provides an output of up to 200 units per batch and are available in different sizes and capacities to address the various needs of dental labs, milling centers and practices.

 Key to the benefits of these low operating costs furnaces are the versatility and reliability of the heating elements that provide even heat distribution over the entire oven.

 Dental sintering furnaces are used to process dental zirconia after it has been milled into a crown, bridge, framework, or other restoration.
 These furnaces can reach the extremely high temperatures required to sinter zirconia to its final hardness.
 The sintering process, which can involve pressure as well as heat, reduces porosity and increases the density of ceramic materials such as zirconia.
 During the sintering process zirconia undergoes a significant amount of shrinkage.
 When choosing a sintering furnace for your practice or lab it is important to consider its capacity, its pre-programmed cycles and automation features.
 With new options for both lab and chairside sintering, producing your own zirconia restorations is faster and easier than ever.